pratishjage/Flaghipwalls-Backend-App/README.md

-# wallpaper backend
+# Flaghipwalls Backend App

-Backend app for flagship walls
+Backend app to upload wallpapers to flagshipWalls App

+App is using Firebase Cloud Firestore, Firebase Storage and Firebase UI libraries